-British tobacco giant Imperial Brands is among a group of investors taking a stake in a United Kingdom-based medial cannabis startup.
+British tobacco giant Imperial Brands is among a group of investors taking a stake in a United Kingdom-based medical cannabis startup.

 The move is the latest foray by Big Tobacco into the rapidly growing cannabis industry.